ROCm/rocDecode/docs/how-to/index.md

 # How To

 This section guides you on how to use the rocDecode SDK library and its different utilities.
-Ensure you following the sequence of actions, as listed below,
+Ensure you follow the sequence of actions, as listed below,

 1. [Use-rocDecode-API](https://github.com/ROCm/rocDecode/blob/master/docs/how-to/Use-rocDecode-API.html)